-The closest thing it has to cross-play is on the PC version, which kind of does not count since it’s the same device.
+The closest thing it has to cross-play is on the PC version with a great monitor attached, which kind of does not count since it’s the same device.
 But basically, the game has been released on two different game launchers, which are the Steam and Epic Game clients.
 Thankfully, whether you’re on Steam or on the Epic Game launcher, you can still play with your friends on the other client as well.

 The game also had cross-progression to an extent between the 7th gen console ports but it was removed with the release of the eighth-gen versions.